-Obje ctives Cont rols 01 To promote a mix of residential and non- residential land uses that helps preserve the commercial viability of centres C1 At ground floor, the building is designed for retail or other active uses on the primary street fror tage.
-02 To maintain continuous retail or commercial uses at street level.
-C2 Residential uses on the ground floor are limited to areas providing access to 03 To ensure that buildings and spaces are designed to be durable and adaptable. ,n0' residential uses above, or areas to the rear of the retail or other active uses.
-These areas for residential use must not compromise the achievement of active street frontages, or the commercial viability of the ground floor area that provides the active street frontage.
-15 Am С3 At the first floor, the building is generall designed to accommodate residential uses. -R 201 C4 At the second floor and above, the building is designed to accommodate residential uses.
-MDC C5 Development provides a range of residential accommodation types and forms (such as multi-level dwellings on the upper storeys).
-04 04 To encourage activities are compatible with mixed use developments that C6 The land use is consistent with the desired future character of the centre. contain residential.
-C7 Development minimises conflict between the functional and access demands of residential and non-residential occupants
+Obje octives Controls 01 To promote a mix of residential and non- residential land uses that helps preserve the commercial viability of centres C1 At ground floor, the building is designed for retail or other active uses on the primary street frontage.
+O2 O3 To maintain continuous retail or commercial uses at street level.
+To ensure that buildings and spaces are designed to be durable and adaptable. limited reside rear or These compr street Residential uses on the ground floor are limited to areas providing access to residential uses above, or areas to the rear of the retail or other active uses.
+These areas for residential use must not compromise the achievement of active street frontages, or the commercial viability of the ground floor area that C3 At the first floor, the building is generally designed to accommodate residential uses.
+C4 At the second floor and above, the building is designed to accommodate residential uses.
+C5 Development provides a range of residential accommodation types and forms (such as multi-level dwellings on the upper storeys).
+04 To encourage activities are compatible with mixed use developments that contain residential.
+C6 The land use is consistent with the desired future character of the centre.
+C7 Development minimises conflict between the functional and access demands of residential and non-residential occupants.